Vinegar Pregnancy Test: How to Perform, Pros & Cons

 2. Tuna Oil Vinegar Test

-When a sample of urine is mixed with vinegar and tuna oil, the colour of the solution changes for both negative and positive results.
+When a urine sample is mixed with vinegar and tuna oil, the colour of the solution changes for both negative and positive results.
 If the colour changes to yellow or orange, it is negative; however, if the mixture has a greenish hue, it denotes a positive pregnancy.

 How Does the Vinegar Test Work?

-HCG is a hormone that is one among many hormones that a pregnant woman produces.
-This hormone reacts with vinegar, which is an acid; therefore, the solution changes colour after a few minutes.
-HCG levels are the highest in the morning urine, so the tests done first thing in the morning have been proven to be most accurate.
+HCG is a hormone that is one of many hormones that a pregnant woman produces.
+This hormone reacts with vinegar, an acid; the solution changes colour after a few minutes.
+HCG levels are the highest in the morning urine, so the tests done first thing in the morning have been proven to be the most accurate.

 Things You Need for Carrying Out a Pregnancy Test With Vinegar

 Conducting a vinegar pregnancy test is quite simple; the items required are most likely already present in most homes.
-All you need is two sterilised cups/ containers, some clear/ white distilled vinegar, and a sample of the morning urine.
+All you need is two sterilised cups/ containers, some clear/ white distilled vinegar, and a morning urine sample.
 Ensure the containers are completely clean and sterile.
-Note that small amounts of foreign bacteria can result in a false-positive.
+Note that small amounts of foreign bacteria can result in a false positive.

 How to Do the Vinegar Pregnancy Test?